nickelslol/OverFiltrr/README.md

 When a new media request is made in Overseerr:

 - **Webhook Triggered:** Overseerr sends a MEDIA_PENDING notification to OverFiltrr.
-- **Data Fetching:** OverFiltrr fetches additional metadata from TMDB, OMDB, and TVDB using provided API keys.
+- **Data Fetching:** OverFiltrr fetches additional metadata from Overseerr.
 - **Categorisation:**
   - **Movies:**
     - Checks genres, keywords, and age ratings.